Wasaga Beach: Civic facilities

-Public transit
+Transportation

 Wasaga Beach Transit

 Wasaga Beach Transit provides transit service in the town.
 It is operated by Sinton-Landmark Bus Lines, using town-owned buses.
 The service was started with one route in July 2008, then operated by Georgian Coach Lines, and quickly expanded to two routes in the summer of 2009.
-Services for Wasaga Beach Transit occur in a loop from the Wasaga Stars Arena in the east to 70th Street in the west every hour from 7 am to 8 pm; including weekends and holidays.
-On November 6, 2023, the portion of Route 1 between Walmart and Archer Road was changed to an on-demand service format, with booking required in advance.
+Route 1 runs from Walmart in the east to the Playtime Casino in the west every 90 minutes, and Route 2 runs from the old Wasaga Stars Arena in the east to 70th Street in the west every hour, with both routes operating from 7 am to 9 pm; including weekends and holidays (except Christmas).
+Route 1 originally continued east to Archer Road, but on November 6, 2023, the portion of east of Walmart was changed to an on-demand service format, with booking required in advance.

 Simcoe County LINX

 Simcoe County LINX connects Wasaga Beach with two routes running to Barrie (Route 2) and Collingwood (Route 4); with transfers with both Wasaga Beach Transit routes made at the Real Canadian Superstore.
 It has separate fares from Wasaga Beach Transit and there are no free transfers.